 One We Love: Disney's Pop Century Resort

-The newest and largest of Walt Disney World Resort's four on-site, value-priced resorts is spread over 177 acres and offers a selection of 2,880 rooms.
-Larger-than-life Disney theming makes the resort colorful and fun for kids, and three pools and a playground keep families busy when not at the theme parks.
+The largest of all Walt Disney World Resort's, Disney's Pop Century Resort is spread over 177 acres and offers a selection of 2,880 rooms.
+This wild and colorful resort pays homage to all the popular pop-culture trends and fads from the 1950's through the 1990's, and includes three pools and a playground to keep families busy when not at the theme parks.
 Rooms are on the small side, sleeping up to four in two double beds, as well as a crib sleeper for children under three, but connecting rooms are available for larger families.

-Disney's Moderate Resorts can be as low as $159 per night during off-peak visits.
+Disney's rooms below $200 per night can be as low as $167 per night during off-peak visits.
 Just a slight step up from the Value Resorts in providing a little more elbow room, rooms in the Moderate Resorts may have a bit more in the decor department, as well as better pools and on-site recreation.
 However, a little digging may uncover deals in the Deluxe category, which means larger and more formal accommodations to enjoy.

 One We Love: Disney's Port Orleans Resort -- Riverside

-One of two moderately priced Port Orleans Resorts (the other is French Quarter), the 325 complex is themed to resemble the sleepy Old South, complete with stately manor homes and comfortable country cottages.
-The old-fashioned swimming hole pool features waterslides and is centered on the 3.5-acre Ol' Man Island recreation area.
-Rooms are more spacious than the value resorts, but are still somewhat basic, and families of five can find affordable space when they book a trundle bed room in the "Alligator Bayou" section.
+One of two moderately priced Port Orleans Resorts (the other is French Quarter), the 325-acre complex is themed to resemble the sleepy Old South, complete with stately manor homes and comfortable country cottages.
+The old-fashioned swimming hole-styled pool features waterslides, and is centered on the 3.5-acre Ol' Man Island recreation area (inspired by the famed tale of Tom Sawyer).
+Rooms are more spacious than the value resorts and include queen beds and bunk-size pull down beds, capable of sleeping up to five.
+For smaller families (no more than four), look into a one of the resort's Royal Guest Rooms, which include two queen beds with special headboards that create a digital "fireworks" display.

 Another Favorite: Disney's Caribbean Beach Resort

-For its island theme and a top-notch aquatic play zone, complete with a zero-entry pool and adjacent pirate ship water play area just for little ones, Disney's Caribbean Beach Resort is a boatload of fun for families.
-For a fully immersive pirate experience, you can upgrade to a themed "Pirate Room," decked out in themed decor, from beds that resemble pirate ships to pirate-themed privacy curtains.
+For its island theme and a top-notch aquatic play zone for the little ones, complete with a zero-entry pool and adjacent pirate ship water play area, complete with an 82-foot water slide and water cannons, Disney's Caribbean Beach Resort is a boatload of fun for families.
+For a fully immersive pirate experience, and for a little more money (from $216 per night), you can upgrade to a themed "Pirate Room," decked out in pirate decor, from beds that resemble pirate ships to pirate-themed privacy curtains.

-If you have a little more dough to splurge, Deluxe Resorts may dip to as low as $265 at the right time of year.
-This category of hotels features luxury amenities like babysitting services, room service, fitness centers, valet parking, and a host of world-class restaurants from which to choose, as well as the early park admission, complimentary transportation and enormous pools and waterslides.
+If you have more dough to splurge, Deluxe Resorts may dip to as low as $284 at the right time of year.
+This category of hotels features luxury amenities like babysitting services, room service, fitness centers, valet parking, and a host of world-class restaurants from which to choose, as well as the early park admission, complimentary transportation, and enormous pools and waterslides.

 One We Love: Disney's Animal Kingdom Lodge

-Set on a 33-acre savanna, the Lodge aims to recreate an African wildlife reserve that provides guests with a 24-hour bird's-eye view into a sanctuary housing more than 200 animals.
-Kids can become junior safari researchers and participate in viewings and activities, as well as romp in a 9,000-square-foot pool.
-Rooms can get very pricey here, with suites climbing into the thousands, but standard and pool view rooms accommodating four people can be found for $265 per night.
+Set on four savannas comprising 33 acres, the Lodge aims to recreate an African wildlife reserve that provides guests with a 24-hour bird's-eye view into a sanctuary housing more than 200 animals.
+Kids can become junior safari researchers and participate in viewings and activities, as well as romp in a 11,000-square-foot pool that includes zero-depth entry points, water slides, a wading pool and two whirlpools, all surrounded by beautiful Floridian palms.
+Rooms can get very pricey here, with suites climbing into the thousands, but standard and pool view rooms accommodating four people can be found for $284 per night.

 Another Favorite: Disney's Wilderness Lodge